The CEBA Story...

 Through the efforts of DSI, we run the annual Kielbasa Festival, the Kielbasa/Pierogi Golf Tournament, and Heritage Day to assist us with the funding for the organization.
 We also hold the Coal Cracker Christmas each black Friday, providing a tree lighting, horse-drawn carriage rides, a Christmas play put together and performed by our high school students (this event is a free event to thank the community for all of their help throughout the year).

 We have also built a Gazebo for the community, provided a park for the community to enjoy, took on the repairs and maintenance of the Miners Memorial, applied for façade grants to match private investment to enable the renovation of 42 facades in our main business district, and so much more.

 All of this has led us to where we are – our biggest and most exciting project – The Center for Education, Business & Arts (CEBA.)
-We were able to purchase land on the Main Street and after much research the decision was made to build a center to provide our communities with the tools to be the creator of jobs, not to just look for jobs.
+We were able to purchase land on Main Street and after much research the decision was made to build a center to provide our communities with the tools to be the creator of jobs, not to just look for jobs.
 A project that would help to transform the region.
-We raised the funds to have conceptional designs prepared to build a four-story center which will be a hub for new and existing businesses, entrepreneurs and artist to network, gain access to mentors and classes to start and/or enhance their business.
+We raised the funds to have conceptional designs prepared to build a center that will be a hub for new and existing businesses, entrepreneurs, and artists to network, gain access to mentors and classes to start and/or enhance their business.